miguel-angel-monjas/master-thesis/doc/h20-setup.md

 ![Spark Standalone Cluster UI](./images/spark-standalone-shell.PNG)

-We find the existing *Worker* listed in the previous screenshot **and** the Spark shell as a new *Running Application*.
+We find the existing *Worker* listed in the previous screenshot **and** the Spark Shell as a new *Running Application*.
 At the same time, the Spark context UI (`http://cluster-manager:4040/`) is available as well.

 ## Python Installation and Configuration
 Python is handled by means of an [Anaconda Distribution](https://www.anaconda.com/distribution/), which is installed on master and slave instances.
 The release is 4.2.0.
 It includes not only Python 3.5 but a number of valuable Python packages and Jupyter Notebook as well (a **note about versions**: From 4.4, the Anaconda Distribution is based on Python 3.6; however, Spark 2.0 does not support Python 3.6, so that an earlier version of the Anaconda Distribution is required):